-Valley of the Sun United Way – ABILITY360 is a proud Primary Partner with Valley of the Sun United Way.
-Valley of the Sun United Way is a local nonprofit organization that brings our community together and focuses resources on the most critical human care needs in the Valley.
+Valley of the Sun United Way – Valley of the Sun United Way is a local nonprofit organization that brings our community together and focuses resources on the most critical human care needs in the Valley.
 Thanks to the generous support of more than 160,000 people throughout Maricopa County, we’re helping to improve lives every day.

 World Institute on Disability – Conducts international research and develops policy for cutting-edge disability issues and tries to overcome obstacles to independent living.

 Arizona Mature Workers – Assisting mature workers in finding employment in today’s workforce.

 American Recall Center – We are dedicated to providing the public with information on defective drug, device, & healthcare safety information.